 Instructions

-- With blender running, slowly start adding oil.
+- With blender running or while whisking, slowly start adding oil.
 Start with a few drops at a time until it starts thickening and then you can start adding it faster.

-- Once half of oil has been incorporated, add rest of ingredients except salt and then continue blending and adding oil until finished.
+- Once half of oil has been incorporated, add the remaining ingredients except salt and then continue blending and adding oil until finished.
 If sauce gets too thick, add a little water a teaspoon at a time until desired consistency is reached.
 Taste and adjust salt blending well after adding.

 Deb